 “It’s very possible to build interesting games and interesting experiences without using high-tech capabilities,” said Kris Rockwell, CEO of Hybrid Learning and ImpactGames, on June 25.

 Kris stressed “even simple games are not as simple as they seem on the surface, and that’s what makes them successful.”
 One example, he said, is the game of darts.
-He noted a picture of an advertisement he’d captured in Chicago explaining the science behind how darts are able to move through space without flipping end over end.
+He noted a picture of an advertisement he’d captured in Chicago explaining the science behind how darts can move through space without flipping end over end.

 He also said to look at more traditional card and board games.
 Each can involve multiple people and get them talking and interacting about the game – in addition to playing the game – incorporating a social aspect that Kris said he feels is lost when we simply stare at our screens.